 - Quebec Skilled Workers Program (QSWP)

-Express Entry Program –The easiest way to move to Canada out of three is the Express Entry Program in which the eligibility of the applicant is defined by the point measurement basis.
-It is a comprehensive ranking system which includes the applicant’s age, language, education and work experience.
-The Federal Skilled Workers Program (FSWP) falls under the express entry program.
+Express Entry Program: The easiest way to move to Canada out of three is the Express Entry Program in which the point measurement basis defines the eligibility of the applicant.
+It is a comprehensive ranking system which includes the applicant’s age, language, education, and work experience.
+The Federal Skilled Workers Program (FSWP) falls under the specific entry program.
 The applicant requires a total of 67 points or above the CRS point system.

-Provincial Nominee Program (PNP)– The Provincial Nominee Program eligibility for each province in Canada is separate.
-You are eligible for the PR status only if you meet the eligibility for that particular province.
+Provincial Nominee Program (PNP): The Provincial Nominee Program eligibility for each province in Canada is separate.
+You are eligible for the P.R. status only if you meet the ability for that particular province.

-Quebec Skilled Workers Program (QSWP) – The permanent residency status under the Quebec region can be acquired only after approval from the Quebec province and also after the approval by the federal government.
-The Quebec immigration selection system recognises applicants who can become economically established in the province.
+Quebec Skilled Workers Program (QSWP): The permanent residency status under the Quebec region can be acquired only after approval from the Quebec province and also after the approval by the federal government.
+The Quebec immigration selection system recognizes applicants who can become economically established in the region.